 Why the Top ZIPs Lead: Commercial Midtown Pockets With Unusual Price-to-Rent Math

-Midtown (10199) tops the list because its median 3-bed house price of $356,963 is extraordinarily low for Manhattan, while achievable rent of $1,721 per month still reflects the surrounding neighborhood's demand.
-This ZIP sits in the midtown commercial core, a pocket where residential inventory is thin, property-type mix skews toward older walk-ups and converted lofts, and the sale-price median is pulled down by the specific units that trade.
+Hamilton Heights (10031) tops the list because its median 3-bed house price of about $794,000 is extraordinarily low for Manhattan, while achievable rent of about $3,400 per month still reflects the surrounding neighborhood's demand.
+This ZIP sits in Upper Manhattan, a pocket where residential inventory is thin, property-type mix skews toward older walk-ups and converted lofts, and the sale-price median is pulled down by the specific units that trade.
 Rent, which is set by the wider midtown labor market and the thousands of workers who commute there daily, does not fall in proportion.
 The result is an arithmetic yield that would be unreachable in prime residential Manhattan.

-Midtown East (10152) and New York (10103) follow similar logic.
-Both sit in dense commercial-residential mixed-use corridors where the price medians are held down by older inventory and smaller-footprint product, while demand from corporate tenants, relocators, and young professionals keeps rents at $2,113 and $2,030 respectively.
+Midtown East (10022) and Midtown East (10017) follow similar logic.
+Both sit in dense commercial-residential mixed-use corridors where the price medians are held down by older inventory and smaller-footprint product, while demand from corporate tenants, relocators, and young professionals keeps rents at about $5,500 and about $5,200 respectively.
 These ZIPs tend to lease quickly because they are walking distance to Grand Central, Rockefeller Center, and the Park Avenue spine of corporate headquarters.
 For a long-term rental investor, this means low vacancy and predictable cash flow, two attributes that matter more than headline yield over a 10-year hold.

-An investor entering at $356,963 in Midtown (10199) versus the borough median of $1,531,115 faces an entirely different capital-risk profile.
+An investor entering at about $794,000 in Hamilton Heights (10031) versus the borough median of about $1.37m faces an entirely different capital-risk profile.
 At the top of the yield ranking, you are buying a smaller check into a commercial-adjacent pocket where price appreciation has historically trailed prime residential Manhattan.
-At the borough median, you are paying roughly four times the entry price for a property that may grow faster but will throw off rent-to-price ratios closer to 3%.
-The prime end of the market, with sales up to $4,757,073 in trophy addresses, yields under 2% on a good day.
+At the borough median, you are paying roughly twice the entry price for a property that may grow faster but will throw off rent-to-price ratios closer to 3%.
+The prime end of the market, with sales up to about $4.76m in trophy addresses, yields under 2% on a good day.

 This inverse relationship between price and yield is sharper in Manhattan than in almost any other US market because the borough's buyers include pied-a-terre purchasers, foreign capital, and trust accounts that are not underwriting to rental income at all.
 When a material share of the buyer pool ignores rent entirely, prices decouple from yields and the spread between high-yield and low-yield ZIPs widens.
 The investor who underwrites to rent is not competing for the same units as the investor who underwrites to capital preservation.